-There is a growing and justifiable concern amongst many global consumers that animal, and animal-based products, are produced in accordance with minimum acceptable standards to protect both humans and animals.
+Animal welfare forms part of ethical behaviour to ensure that animal and animal-based products are produced in accordance with minimum acceptable standards to protect both humans and animals.

 by ready access to fresh water and a diet to maintain full health and vigor.

 by providing a suitable environment including shelter and a comfortable resting area.